JulianChia/lowerboundSARSCOV2/index.md

 The estimated lower-bound Local COVID-19 epidemic trends resembled their empirical counterpart (see Figures 8 and 9).
 According to Table 2, the _CAD_ scores from these estimated trends are ~21% of the Local COVID-19 population.
 This result means that these estimated trends predicted or resembled ~79% of the empirical data.

-An advantage of the least-_WCAD_ criterion appears to be its ability to capture the peak of the Local COVID-19 epidemic trend (see Table 3).
+An advantage of the _least-WCAD_ criterion appears to be its ability to capture the peak of the Local COVID-19 epidemic trend (see Table 3).
 It predicted 1474 peak cases.
-This amount is closer to the actual 1426 cases than the 1226 cases estimated by the least-_CAD_ criterion.
+This amount is closer to the actual 1426 cases than the 1226 cases estimated by the _least-CAD_ criterion.
 Moreover, it correctly predicted the day of the peak event.
-The least-_CAD_ criterion predictions were a day or two later.
+The _least-CAD_ criterion predictions were a day or two later.

-With the strong resemblances to the empirical Local COVID-19 epidemic trend achieved by the estimated lower-bound Local COVID-19 epidemic trends, credence in the estimated lower-bound Local SARS-CoV-2 trends by the least-_CAD_ and least-_WCAD_ criteria is reasonable and presented next.
+With the strong resemblances to the empirical Local COVID-19 epidemic trend achieved by the estimated lower-bound Local COVID-19 epidemic trends, credence in the estimated lower-bound Local SARS-CoV-2 trends by the _least-CAD_ and _least-WCAD_ criteria is reasonable and presented next.

 ![Figure 8](https://github.com/JulianChia/lowerboundSARSCOV2/blob/main/1_Figures/Figure_8_lowerbound_Local_COVID19_epidemic_trends_leastCAD.png?raw=true)
-**Figure 8:** Comparison of the lower-bound Local COVID-19 epidemic trends estimated by the least-_CAD_ criterion against its empirical counterpart.
+**Figure 8:** Comparison of the lower-bound Local COVID-19 epidemic trends estimated by the _least-CAD_ criterion against its empirical counterpart.

 ![Figure 9](https://github.com/JulianChia/lowerboundSARSCOV2/blob/main/1_Figures/Figure_9_lowerbound_Local_COVID19_epidemic_trends_leastWCAD.png?raw=true)
-**Figure 9:** Comparison of the lower-bound Local COVID-19 epidemic trends estimated by the least-_WCAD_ criterion against its empirical counterpart.
+**Figure 9:** Comparison of the lower-bound Local COVID-19 epidemic trends estimated by the _least-WCAD_ criterion against its empirical counterpart.

 ![Table 2](https://github.com/JulianChia/lowerboundSARSCOV2/blob/main/1_Figures/Table2_leastCAD_leastWCAD_of_COVID19_epidemic_trends.png?raw=true)
-**Table 2:** The _CAD_ and _WCAD_ scores of the lower-bound Local COVID-19 epidemic trends estimated by the least-_CAD_ and least-_WCAD_ criteria.
+**Table 2:** The _CAD_ and _WCAD_ scores of the lower-bound Local COVID-19 epidemic trends estimated by the _least-CAD_ and _least-WCAD_ criteria.

 ![Table 3](https://github.com/JulianChia/lowerboundSARSCOV2/blob/main/1_Figures/Table3_peak_COVID19_cases_estimated_vs_empirical.png?raw=true)
 **Table 3:** Data on the estimated and empirical peak daily number of confirmed COVID-19 cases.